kublaj/what-is-node/README.md

 When you execute something **synchronously**, you wait for it to finish before moving on to another task.
 When you execute something **asynchronously**, you can move on to another task before it finishes.

-## What is callback - heart of Node.js
+## What is a callback - the core of Node.js

 To fully understand how Node.js works you need to know what is callback